mdash-ursi2016/omh-dsu-ri/README.md

   * If you want to keep the containers in the foreground and see logs, omit the `-d`.
   * If you want to just want to see logs, run `docker-compose -f docker-compose-build.yml logs`.

-The authorization and resource servers will start running on ports 8082 and 8083, respectively.
+The authorization and resource servers will start running on ports 443 and 8083, respectively.
+The dashboard server will start running on port 8080.
 It can take up to a minute for the containers to start up.

 #### Option 2.
 Building from source and running natively